spinler/phosphor-state-manager/redundant-bmc/README.md

 However if the sibling still does have a heartbeat, then redundancy will be disabled with the reason being a sync failure.

-## Pausing Failovers
+## Allowing Failovers

 Even when redundancy is enabled, there are periods when failovers will not be allowed.
-This is considered pausing failovers, and there is a boolean FailoversPaused D-Bus property to reflect this state.
+The `FailoversAllowed` D-Bus project reflects this state.

-Failovers will be paused when:
+Failovers aren't allowed when:

+1. Redundancy is disabled.
-1. The system is at some state other than off or runtime.
+2. The system is at some state other than off or runtime.
-2. More coming.
+3. More coming.

-When failovers are paused, rbmctool can be used to display the reasons why.
+When failovers aren't allowed, rbmctool can be used to display the reasons why.

 Future work to be done:

 - Put the reasons on D-Bus and in Redfish so the HMC can get them.
-- Determine if the other BMC needs the reasons, or just if FOs are paused.
+- Determine if the other BMC needs the reasons, or just if FOs aren't allowed.
-- When writing the failover code, reject the failover if it is paused, though there still needs to be a method to force it for use by field support.
+- When writing the failover code, reject the failover if it isn't allowed, though there still needs to be a method to force it for use by field support.